 half-time.
 Repayment begins 6 months after student

 eligible for this loan.
 For additional information, including rates, please go to this page on the US Department of Education’s Federal Student Aid site.

 enrolled in school.
-Fixed interest rate of 6.8%.
 Repayment begins 6 months after student graduates or

 apply for Federal Stafford Loans please follow the instructions below:

-- ALL borrowers will need to complete a Master Promissory Note
+- ALL borrowers need to complete a Master Promissory Note

 with the Direct Loan Program.